Identification-robust inference for the LATE with high-dimensional covariates

 \section{Conclusion}

 In this paper, we address the challenge of weak identification within the LATE framework, especially in the presence of high-dimensional covariates.
-Our primary contribution lies in the introduction of an identification-robust inference method.
+Our primary contribution lies in the introduction of an identification-robust inference method for the high-dimensional LATE framework.
 This is paired with a user-friendly algorithm for inference and confidence interval construction for the LATE estimate.
 We validate the uniformly correct asymptotic size of our proposed method.

-Through simulation studies, our method exhibits superior size control and power performance in the finite sample, compared to the conventional identification-robust test and the conventional ML methods, particularly within a high-dimensional LATE framework with weak identification.
-Furthermore, we apply the proposed method to revisit the study by \cite{hornung2015railroads} concerning the effect of railroad access on urban population growth.
-Our findings suggest our confidence intervals are substantially shorter than those from other conventional approaches.
-Similarly, when revisiting the study by \cite{ambrus2020loss} on boundary effects on rental prices, we obtain exactly the same results as previously reported.
-Overall, our approach provides robustness against both weak identification and high dimensionality, underscoring its potential applicability for a wide range of empirical studies.
+There are several potential directions for future research.
+First, while we rely on the typical microeconometric assumption of i.i.d. sampling, future work could address theoretical developments for data structures exhibiting complex dependence, such as separately and jointly exchangeable arrays.
+Second, whereas we focused on a single instrument scenario, it would be valuable to develop methods and theories for settings with many weak instruments, as discussed by \cite{mikusheva2022inference, mikusheva2024weak} and \cite{matsushita2024jackknife}.
+We leave these and other extensions for future research.